Would you like to increase your pull-muscle and lock-off strength, lunging power, and pulling endurance by 20% or more? Of course, you would!

 Your 10-Week Pull-Muscle Training Program

-To achieve this goal you’re going to leverage a “hypergravity training” techniques as detailed in my book, Training For Climbing.
+To achieve this goal you’re going to leverage a “hypergravity training” technique as detailed in my book, Training For Climbing.

-Here’s the training protocol.
-On your normal training and/or climbing days, perform five sets of weighted pull-ups, ideally toward the end of your session when the muscles are well-warmed.
-Each set will consist of just five pull-ups, followed by exactly three minutes of rest.
-Initially, you’ll need to experiment a bit to find the right training weight—which is an amount that is difficult, but only brings you to near complete failure on the last (fifth) rep of the fourth and fifth sets.
-For many people the right training weight will be around half of their one-rep max added weight, as identified in the Strength Metric test above.
+On your normal training and/or climbing days, perform five sets of five weighted pull-ups, ideally during the middle part of your workout when the muscles are well-warmed but still relatively fresh.
+Each set will consist of just five pull-ups, followed by at least three minutes of rest.
+Initially, you’ll need to experiment a bit to find the right training weight—which is an amount that is difficult but only brings you to near-complete failure on the last (fifth) rep of the fourth and fifth sets.
+For many people, the right training weight will be around half of their one-rep max added weight, as identified in the Strength Metric test above.
 Increase your training weight as needed to stay with this protocol throughout the ten-week program.
 (TIP: Vary the distance between your hands slightly with each set, and do not “hang rest” in the middle of a pull-up set).

-Upon the completion of this ten-week program, take three to five days off from serious training/climbing.
+Upon the completion of this ten-week program, take two to four days off from serious training/climbing.
 Then do a good warm-up and repeat the Strength and Endurance tests.
 I’m confident that you’ll be pleasantly surprised with the results!

 Copyright © 2000–2019 Eric J. Hörst | All Rights Reserved.